Reflecting on Black Lives Matter and celebrating the new Association of Black Psychiatrists

 It was more difficult knowing what to do with the sadness, anger and feeling of injustice that emerged in black communities, following the death of George Floyd.
 The videos released of his death, and many others showing brutality to black people were painful to watch.
 As a human being, a black woman, a mother, I was not immune to these feelings.
 The Black Lives Matter campaign and protests grew.
 It felt like a population had become inconsolable.
 The works of Franz Omar Fanon and his colleagues on colonization, decolonization, post-colonialism and subconscious responses, gave deeper meaning and understanding to the pain.
 The pain was beyond the death of George Floyd.
 It was time to deal with the issue of black oppression, discrimination in the criminal justice system, macro and micro aggression, and racism in all its forms.

 Gradually, people began to put themselves forward; acting in advisory roles for relevant organizations and communities.
 These efforts need to be ongoing, for in these matters, we are the experts by experience.
 In our continued actions, our heroes past will be proud that they have left the baton in capable hands and their efforts have not been in vain.
 Also, therein will be a legacy for us to leave behind for generations to come.
 I celebrate those who have contributed to the progress made thus far.
 This gives the hope that someday, we will gather to celebrate a united humanity, and not one divided by color, race or ethnicity.

-illness.
 Prof Adeoye Lambo and others in their work in ethno-psychiatry described the ethnic and cultural dimension of severe mental illness and the role of culture in treatments.
-It is hoped that through Associations such as this, rich knowledge
+It is hoped that through Associations such as this, rich knowledge of culture,